dev-ritik/RollingBeadView/README.md

 All contributions are welcome and appreciated.
 Please make a Pull Request or open an issue, if necessary.
 This may also include any form of feature enhancement.
 Every constructive criticism is welcome.

+# Future Plans:
+* Static bead handling in non UI thread
+* Extending to other views particularly TextView

 # Source:
 The initial algorithm for generating bead effect was taken from [this repo](https://github.com/ArashPartow/bitmap#simple-example-5---magnifying-lens-distortion)